vnmakarov/mir/README.md

   * The instruction result, if any, is always the first operand
   * We use 64-bit instructions in calculations
   * We could use 32-bit instructions in calculations which would have sense if we use 32-bit CPU
     * When we use 32-bit instructions we take only 32-bit significant part of 64-bit operand and high 32-bit part of the result is machine defined (so if you write a portable MIR code consider the high 32-bit part value is undefined)
   * `string` describes data in form of C string
      * C string can be used directly as an insn operand.
 In this case the data will be added to the module and the data address will be used as an operand
   * `export` describes module functions or data which are visible outside the current module
   * `import` describes module functions or data which should be defined in other MIR modules
   * `proto` describes function prototypes.
 Its syntax is the same as `func` syntax
   * `call` are MIR instruction to call functions

 ## Running MIR code
   * After creating MIR modules (through MIR API or reading MIR binary or textual files), you should load the modules
     * Loading modules makes visible exported module functions and data
     * You can load external C function with `MIR_load_external`
   * After loading modules, you should link the loaded modules
     * Linking modules resolves imported module references, initializes data, and set up call interfaces
   * After linking, you can interpret functions from the modules or create machine code for the functions with MIR JIT compiler (generator) call this code
   * Running code from above example could look the following (here `m1` and `m2` are modules `m_sieve` and `m_e100`, `func` is function `ex100`, `sieve` is function `sieve`):
 ```
     MIR_load_module (m1); MIR_load_module (m2); MIR_load_external ("printf", printf);
     MIR_link (MIR_set_interp_interface);
     /* or MIR_gen (MIR_set_gen_interface); to generate and use the machine code */
     MIR_interp (func, &result, 0); /* zero here is arguments number  */
-    /* or ((void (*) (void)) func->addr) (); to call interpreter or generated code through the interface */
+    /* or ((void (*) (void)) func->addr) (); to call interpr. or gen. code through the interface */
 ```

   * If you generate machine code for a function, you should also generate